 For a somewhat glamorous approach, flat bar pulls transform the overall setting.
 With their nickel, stainless steel, or hand-forged white bronze finish and emphasized length, you’ll get the kind of contemporary edge that interior designers are paid the big bucks to create!

-You can accomplish the same quality design work by combining them with white or dark Shaker cabinets, stone or concrete countertops, full-height glass backsplashes, or oversized tiles!
+You can combine the same quality design work with white or dark Shaker cabinets, stone or concrete countertops, full-height glass backsplashes, or oversized tiles!

 Arced and footed panels are just the medicine for a truly classic look.
 Also made in the wire pull variety, they are conservatively decorative (in other words, perfect for a Shaker cabinet).